Cook Eat Well

 The secret ingredient in this gravy is cauliflower.
 The cauliflower stands in for the flour that is used in a traditional roux based turkey gravy and makes the gravy thick and creamy.

-Because this gravy is made with nothing but pan drippings, stock and vegetables as the thickener it's keto, low carb, and Whole30.
+Because this gravy is made with nothing but turkey drippings, stock and vegetables as the thickener it's keto, low carb, and Whole30.
 And without the traditional gravy ingredients, it's gluten-free, grain-free and dairy-free so most everyone at your Thanksgiving table can enjoy it.
-(You can even make a vegan version by swapping out the pan drippings for olive oil and using vegetable stock.)
+(You can even make a vegan version by swapping out the pan drippings for olive oil and using vegetable broth.)

 Easy Paleo Gravy